Racehorse Gut Health & Ulcer/Colic Prevention – Winter ’23

 Jobs throughout the years have been those of an exercise rider, pony rider, outrider, starting gate crew, trainer and owner.
 I worked for 12 years doing on air broadcasting and handicapping for Woodbine and Mohawk, covering both thoroughbred and standardbred racing.
 I have also been an instructor for the Woodbine presented groom school on several occasion.

-Aside form working with race horses, I love the time I get to spend working with show hunters and, when my schedule allows, competing in a few horse shows throughout the season.
+Aside from working with race horses, I love the time I get to spend working with show hunters and, when my schedule allows, competing in a few horse shows throughout the season.
 My partner is a Hall of Fame standardbred trainer, so racing, and horses in general, are really my life not just my job, and I wouldn’t change a thing.

 FREE for AGCO Licensees/SC Members!